kpavlov/jreactive-8583/README.md

 2. Then you create a [`Iso8583Server`][Iso8583Server] providing `MessageFactory` and port to bind to
 3. Add one or more custom [`IsoMessageListener`][IsoMessageListener]s to handle `IsoMessage`s.
 4. Configure the server.
 You may omit this step if you're fine with default configuration.
-5. Initialize server.
+5. Initialize a server.
 Now it is ready to start.
 6. Start server.
 Now it is ready to accept client connections.
 7. Verify that the server is started
 9. Shutdown server when you're done.